Wang-Jingyi09/react-assignment/README.md

 ## Movie details page contains links to the actor's  individual information.

 1. When users click on an actor's name or character, they are redirected to that actor's TMDB page.
 Wrap the entire "{member.name} as {member.character}" string with the <a> tag and set the href attribute to the URL pointing to the actor's information page. 'target="_blank"' and 'rel="noopener noreferrer"' are used to ensure open security of links.

+## Add a new parametered endpoint /movie/:id/recommendations

+1. Add an API function 'getMovieRecommendations' in tmdb-api.js.
+The recommendations for movies are based on the movie the user is currently viewing.

+1. Create a 'movieRecommendations' component, using 'getMovieRecommendations' function and 'useQuery' hook to manage fetching, loading states, and error handling.

+1. Update 'pages/movieDetailsPage.js to integrate the 'movieRecommendations' component within it.
+It uses the movie id from URL parameters to fetch movie details and pass the id to 'MovieRecommendations' component for fetching related movie recommendations.

+1. After 'npm start', the web server shows an error: 'action is not a function'.
+Therefore, I check the action function in components/movieCard/index.js.
+There might be a call to action() without verifying if it's a function or not.
+Then, I modify this component to handle the absence of 'action':{action && typeof action === 'function' ? action(movie) : null}